Advancement & Opportunities

 Employee Wellness

-Caring for the well-being of our staff extends beyond the workplace and we provide support to enable them to fulfil their family obligation.
-We have incorporated work-life balance and family-friendly practices into our employment approach, offering a wide range of supportive benefits including full-paid marriage leave, maternity and paternity leave, adoption leave, compassionate leave, study leave, well-being leave, free travel on MTR and medical benefits for their eligible dependants.
+Caring for the well-being of our staff extends beyond the workplace.
+The Wellness Connect programme provides a holistic support for the physical, mental, financial and social & family well-being to our staff, fostering a happy, productive and work-life balance environment.
+The approach of integrating the family-friendly practices into our employment empowers our staff to meet their family obligation.
+This includes providing a wide range of supportive benefits such as full-paid marriage leave, maternity and paternity leave, adoption leave, compassionate leave, study leave, well-being leave, free travel on MTR and medical benefits for themselves and their eligible dependants.
+We offer flexible working hours, work from home arrangements and job-sharing scheme to help employees balance personal and professional commitments.
 Furthermore, a Wellness Platform is in place for staff to redeem health/ wellness related products and services.
 Other family-friendly facilities and arrangements, such as lactation rooms and lactation breaks, are also offered to our staff.

-As an initiative to encourage closer collaboration and convey caring for the well-being among colleagues, we established the Peer Support Cadre in 2023 to provide additional care for staff in the form of counselling, coaching, and emotional management support at working level.
-We maintain an Employee Assistance Programme (“EAP”) in partnership with Christian Family Service Centre, offering 24-hour counselling, wellness activities, and resources such as articles and videos to help employees manage stress and enhance their well-being.
+As an initiative to support the mental well-being among colleagues, we established the Peer Support Cadre in 2023 to provide additional care for staff in the form of counselling, coaching, and emotional management support at working level.
+We maintain an Employee Assistance Programme ("EAP") in partnership with Quality HealthCare, offering 24-hour counselling hotline, psychological counselling, wellness activities such as webinar, training, workshop, well-being articles, to provide confidential and professional psychological support to employees who face personal or work-related issues, in order to help them manage stress and enhance their mental well-being.

 Staff Consultation, Communication and Recognition